Rivers in Kerala: Must-Visit for a Peaceful and Relaxing Trip in 2025

 Image Source

-Since it takes longer than other places to reach Kerala by road, this mode of commute is not recommended.
+• By Road: Since it takes longer than other places to reach Kerala by road, this mode of commute is not recommended.
 It also entirely depends on where you’re coming from.
 If it is Delhi that you’re starting your journey from, then surely travelling by road will take you 40 hours approximately.

 The longer your list of places to cover on your holiday, the better!
 With a state as vast as Kerala, we wouldn’t blame you if even a month feels short while you’re vacationing in the stunning hills and soothing beaches of this land.
 God’s own land has something in store for everyone.
 So, what is it that you’re waiting for?
-Plan a holiday to Kerala for an ultimate escapade with your loved ones like never before!
+Plan a trip to Kerala for an ultimate escapade with your loved ones like never before!

 How many rivers are there in Kerala?